 Today there is also a Virtual Tea Party happening online for those who would otherwise be left out of yet another social event.

-Throughout the day photos and videos from our tea party will be uploaded onto social media where those unable to join us in Real Life can feel a part of something.
+Throughout the day photos and videos from our tea party will be uploaded onto social media where those unable to join us in-person can feel a part of something.

 They too are enjoying tea and cake but from the relative comfort of their own homes.
-They’re posting photos and chatting online with others doing the same.An extract from the leaflet that I put out at the Real Life tea party.
+They’re posting photos and chatting online with others doing the same.An extract from the leaflet that I put out at my own tea party.

-‘Blue Sunday’ has since influenced The ME Association’s annual fundraiser (Go Blue for M.E.) and I was incredibly moved to receive nominations for a JustGiving award and three WEGO Health Activist awards.
+‘Blue Sunday’ has since influenced The ME Association’s annual fundraiser (Go Blue for M.E.) and I was incredibly moved to receive nominations for a JustGiving award and several WEGO Health Activist awards.
 A few lovely people even put my name forward for a Pride of Britain award.

 Related link What have tea and cake got to do with M.E?